openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/IERT/_passes.md

 ```
 -memory-space : Memory space to perform allocation
 ```
+### `-sort-async-execute-ops`: This pass sorts async execute ops according to schedule-time
+Place all AsyncExecute ops in IR in non-descending order of schedule-time"
 ### `-static-allocation`: Replace dynamic allocations with static
 This pass replaces all dynamic `alloc`/`dealloc` Operations with `IERT.StaticAlloc`.
 It uses simple LinearScan algorithm.